nodejs/node/test/common/README.md

 Deletes and recreates the testing temporary directory.

-The first time refresh is run it adds a listener to process `'exit'` that cleans the temporary directory.
+The first time `refresh()` runs,  it adds a listener to process `'exit'` that cleans the temporary directory.
 Thus, every file under `tmpdir.path` needs to be closed before the test completes.
 A good way to do this is to add a listener to process `'beforeExit'`.
-If a file needs to be left open until Node completes, use a child process and call `refresh` only in the parent.
+If a file needs to be left open until Node.js completes, use a child process and call `refresh()` only in the parent.

 ## WPT Module